 In the event that a conflict of interest may arise, involved Directors must withdraw from all deliberations concerning the matter.
-They are not permitted to exercise any influence over other Board members further when that matter is being considered the Director may not vote on that matter, in accordance with the Corporations Act.
+They are not permitted to exercise any influence over other Board members further when

 (f) Board Meetings

 The Board regularly monitors the operational and financial performance of the Company and the economic entity against budget and other key financial risks.
 Appropriate risk management strategies are developed to mitigate all identified risks of the business.